Gwen Verdon: Career

 Early on, Verdon found a job as assistant to choreographer Jack Cole, whose work was respected by both Broadway and Hollywood movie studios.
 During her five-year employment with Cole, she took small roles in movie musicals as a "specialty dancer".
-She also taught dance to stars such as Jane Russell, Fernando Lamas, Lana Turner, Rita Hayworth, Betty Grable and Marilyn Monroe.
+She also taught dance to stars such as Jane Russell, Fernando Lamas, Lana Turner, Rita Hayworth, Betty Grable, and Marilyn Monroe.

 Verdon started out on Broadway going from one chorus line to another.
 Her breakthrough role finally came when choreographer Michael Kidd cast her as the second female lead in Cole Porter's musical Can-Can (1953), starring French prima donna Lilo.
 Out-of-town reviewers hailed Verdon's interpretation of Eve in the Garden of Eden ballet as a performance that upstaged the show's star, who reputedly demanded Verdon's role be cut to only two featured dance numbers.
 With her role reduced to little more than an ensemble part, Verdon formally announced her intention to quit by the time the show premiered on Broadway.
 But her opening-night Garden of Eden performance was so well-received that the audience screamed her name until the startled actress was brought from her dressing room in a towel to take a curtain call.
 Verdon received a pay increase and her first Tony Award for her performance.

 Verdon's biggest critical and commercial success was her following show, George Abbott's Damn Yankees (1955), based on the novel The Year the Yankees Lost the Pennant.
-The musical ran for 1019 performances.
-Verdon won another Tony and went to Hollywood to repeat her role in the 1958 movie version Damn Yankees, famously singing "Whatever Lola Wants".
-(Fosse can be seen partnered with her in the original mambo duet "Who's Got the Pain".)
+The musical ran for 1,019 performances.
+Verdon won another Tony and went to Hollywood to repeat her role in the 1958 movie version Damn Yankees, singing "Whatever Lola Wants".
+Fosse can be seen partnered with her in the original mambo duet "Who's Got the Pain".

 Verdon won another Tony for her performance in the musical New Girl in Town as a hard-luck girl fleeing from her past as a prostitute.
 She won her fourth Tony for the murder-mystery musical Redhead, Fosse's Broadway debut as a director/choreographer.
 In 1960, Fosse and Verdon wed.